-Finance & HR Support Officer
+Finance and HR Support Officer

 EM RFCA Role and Responsibilities

-EM RFCA is responsible for managing and maintaining the Army Reserves and Cadet premises across the East Midlands and contributes to wider Ministry of Defence (MoD) outputs.
-We play a leading role in strengthening the environment for the Armed Forces through building relationships with local communities and employers.
+East Midlands Reserve Forces and Cadets Association (EM RFCA) is responsible for managing and maintaining the Army Reserves and Cadet premises across the East Midlands and contributes to wider Ministry of Defence (MoD) outputs.

 We help deliver the MoD’s youth support programme through the MoD-sponsored Cadet Forces, providing opportunities for young people to reach their fullest potential, irrespective of background.
-We are also responsible for engaging with Reservists’ employers, supporting Reservists and Cadets, and assisting with the recruitment of Army Cadet Force Adult Volunteers.

 General Description of the Role

-You will also provide valued HR administrative support, including maintaining personnel records and assisting with recruitment and performance review processes.
 The 18.5 hours will be worked across the working week, and the Association is willing to discuss flexible arrangements with the successful candidate.

-You will need to be a dependable and detail-oriented professional with experience in finance or accountancy administration.
+You will need to be a dependable, detail-oriented professional with experience in finance or accounting administration.
 You take pride in accuracy, enjoy working methodically, and are confident managing your workload independently within a part-time schedule.
-With strong IT skills, particularly in Microsoft Excel, you are comfortable handling financial data and sensitive HR information with discretion and integrity.

-You bring a positive, solutions-focused mindset, strong communication skills, and a willingness to contribute to continuous improvement.
 Previous public-sector, MOD, or HR administration experience would be advantageous.

 Terms and Conditions

 Annual leave, excluding public holidays, is 25 days per annum (full-time equivalent), calculated on a pro-rata basis in line with days worked, rising to 30 days after five years’ service.
-Previous HM Armed Forces service or public sector service will count towards qualifying years of service.

 The successful candidate will be eligible to join the Council of RFCA’s Pension Scheme which operates on a Career Average Revalued Earnings (CARE) in which the employer contribution is 13% and the employee contribution 5%.